Invertible matrix

 In linear algebra, an invertible matrix (non-singular, non-degenerate or regular) is a square matrix that has an inverse.
-In other words, if a matrix is invertible, it can be multiplied by another matrix to yield the identity matrix.
+In other words, if a matrix is invertible, it can be multiplied by its inverse matrix to yield the identity matrix.
 Invertible matrices are the same size as their inverse.

 The inverse of a matrix represents the inverse operation, meaning if a matrix is applied to a particular vector, followed by applying the matrix's inverse, the result is the original vector.

 Definition

 An n-by-n square matrix A is called invertible if there exists an n-by-n square matrix B such that$$\mathbf{AB} = \mathbf{BA} = \mathbf{I}_n ,$$where I_{n} denotes the n-by-n identity matrix and the multiplication used is ordinary matrix multiplication.
 If this is the case, then the matrix B is uniquely determined by A, and is called the inverse of A, denoted by A^{−1}.
 Matrix inversion is the process of finding the matrix which when multiplied by the original matrix gives the identity matrix.